Freeze/rawfile-organizer/README.md

 # rawfile-organizer
-Organize a giant folder folder of RAW files by their date
+Organize a giant folder folder of RAW files by their date *I have only tested this against RAW files from the Sony A1 and Sony a7RIV*

 ## What is the specific use case of this?